TS-CUBED/CirculatorySystemModels.jl/docs/src/index.md

 Documentation for [CirculationModels](https://github.com/TS-CUBED/CirculationModels.jl).

 ## An acausal modelling library for Circulation Models

-CirculationModels.jl is an acausal modelling library for zero-dimensional, or _lumped parameter_ modelling of the circulatory system.
+CirculationModels.jl is an acausal modelling library for zero-dimensional, or _lumped parameter_ modelling of the circulatory system for [ModelingToolkit.jl (MTK)](https://github.com/SciML/ModelingToolkit.jl).

+Integration into MTK and the [SciML](https://docs.sciml.ai/Overview/stable/) environment enables efficient solver methods ([DifferentialEquations.jl](https://diffeq.sciml.ai/latest/)), local and global parameter optimisation ([Optimization.jl](https://optimization.sciml.ai/stable/)), Sensitivity Analysis ([GlobalSensitivity.jl](https://gsa.sciml.ai/stable/)), and many other features in the SciML framework.

+The acausal modelling approach in MTK was chosen to support a "if you can draw it you can model" it paradigm.

 The main model states that are modelled throughout these models are: